Indie sleaze: Fashion

+Music

+Bands described by critics as being associated with the mid to late 2000s indie sleaze movement include the Libertines, Arctic Monkeys, The Killers, the Strokes, The Automatic, Razorlight, the Wombats, Vampire Weekend, Radiohead and Lily Allen.

+Some of the most well-known indie revival acts of the early and mid 2020s are Haim, Sombr, Wet Leg, Sam Fender, Geese, the Last Dinner Party, Snow Strippers, The Dare, Jamie T, and the Hellp.

 History

 2000s–2010s: Origins

 In the early 2000s, New York's post-punk revival scene, which included bands such as the Strokes, Yeah Yeah Yeahs and Interpol helped spark a resurgence in guitar-based indie music.
 This musical revival coincided with a broader cultural nostalgia for analog technology and retro aesthetics.
 Reflecting these influences, many of these bands adopted fashion styles reminiscent of 1960s and 1970s rock acts, such as the Velvet Underground and Television, as well as glam rock and the early New York punk scene.
 El País credited this style as being revived through the influence of Hedi Slimane's late 1990s designs for Yves Saint Laurent's Rive Gauche line.
 In a 2009 interview with GQ, the Strokes' vocalist Julian Casablancas explained their clothing style by stating:

-"When [the Strokes] first started playing gigs, instead of getting into a costume for the shows, we talked about how we should dress every day, in real life, like we're playing onstage, I don't care about clothes, but it's about wearing something that gives you social confidence.
-Or maybe helps you pick up chicks."
+When [the Strokes] first started playing gigs, instead of getting into a costume for the shows, we talked about how we should dress every day, in real life, like we're playing onstage, I don't care about clothes, but it's about wearing something that gives you social confidence.
+Or maybe helps you pick up chicks.

 In the United Kingdom, this style was then adopted by indie rock musician Pete Doherty of the Libertines, alongside models Kate Moss and Agyness Deyn, as well as fashion blogger Alexa Chung, who all combined it with elements of 1980s high fashion and 1990s grunge fashion.
 Doherty, in particularly, has been cited by publications including Vogue, El País and Highsnobiety as the person who largely popularised indie sleaze fashion.